June 22, 2024

 Since 1988, the Grand Rapids Pride Festival has celebrated local LGBTQ+ residents and their contributions to the fabric of our city.
 Today, it is one of the largest single-day events in the city – bringing LGBTQ+ community members, LGBTQ+ businesses, allies and supportive organizations together for a day of diversity, inclusion, fellowship and fun.

-Celebrants often end the night at The Apartment Lounge, Michigan’s oldest gay bar, or Rumors Night Club, a rollicking dance and drag destination.
+Pride celebrants often end the night at The Apartment Lounge, Michigan’s oldest gay bar, or Rumors Night Club, a rollicking dance and drag destination.
 They’re both within a 10-minute walk of Calder Plaza.

-The Pride Festival is a fundraiser organized by the Grand Rapids Pride Center, the area’s most comprehensive resource for 2-SLGBTQ+ individuals.
+GR Pride is a safe, open and welcoming environment for every member of the 2-SLGBTQ+ to proclaim their personhood, without reservation and without apology.
+The Pride Festival is a fundraiser organized by the Grand Rapids Pride Center , the area’s most comprehensive resource for 2-SLGBTQ+ individuals.
 Admission is free, but donations are appreciated and go directly to Pride Center programs and services.
+You can also contribute by signing up as a sponsor and/or volunteer.

-The Center and affiliated organizations offer a slate of additional Pride-friendly events and activities throughout June, so check back here in the months and weeks to come.
+The Center and affiliated organizations offer a slate of additional Pride-friendly events and activities throughout June, so check back here in the weeks to come.
 For things to see and do right now, visit our LGBTQIA+ in GR page.

 PRIDE Events